shehanmunasinghe/shehanmunasinghe.github.io/_posts/2020-10-06-work_creativesoftware.markdown

 ---
-Worked on applying semantic segmentation and object detection neural networks for corrosion detection and industrial object detection.
-Also worked on synthetic data generation using Unity 3D game engine.
+Implemented solutions for semantic segmentation and object detection in corrosion and industrial object identification.
+Pioneered the creation of synthetic data through the Unity 3D game engine for enhanced model training.